tantaman/tantaman.github.io/_posts/2021-12-16-Missing-Mutation-Primitives.markdown

 tags: software-engineering
 ---

 I’ve been developing apps for the past ~8 years that use immutable data models.
+For the ~7 years prior to that, using a combination of mutable, immutable and lock-free data structures.

 Immutable models solve endless numbers of problems but what I realized is that it isn’t mutation that is so bad.
 It is being unable to express, commit and record a mutation in one atomic move that is the problem.